PREDICT

 /[predict skip]

-- The per-test coverage does not exist on the Knapsack Pro API (e.g., you just enabled PREDICT)
+- The test coverage does not yet exist on the Knapsack Pro API (e.g., the first run after enabling PREDICT)

 Ruby glob